bakytk/Chatbots/README.md

 ```

-# project is a work-in-progress, but is already runnable with the following commands:
+# work-in-progress, but can be tested:

 git clone repo-url
 cd download-folder